ATTENDANCE

 Determination that removals do not constitute a change in placement:

-If school personnel decide that a series of removals for more than ten school days in a school
+If school personnel decide that a series of removals for more than 10 school days

-out for your child in his/her IEP.
-The child shall receive, as appropriate, a functional behavior
+your child in their IEP.
+The student shall receive, as appropriate, a

-assessment and behavioral intervention services and modification that are developed to address
+and behavioral intervention services and modification that are developed to

 Determination that removals are a change in placement: